grumpypenny/sentiment-analysis-and-music-generation/README.md

 Both models are the same, the only difference is the data its trained on.

 Once the sentiment of the text is found, a sample is sequenced from the correct model.
-We do not want the same characters from the model each time, so what we do is generate a multinomial distribution of all the possible characters we could.
+We do not want the same characters from the model each time, so what we do is generate a multinomial distribution of all the possible characters that the model can put, then sample from the most likely characters.
 The way we generate text also takes in a integer called temperature.
 The higher the temperature, the more uniform the character distribution is.
 What this does is it ensures we do not always get the same characters when we run the model.
-The higher the temperature makes the text more random.
-We sample one character at a time, only stopping once we reach the character limit.
+The higher the temperature, the more random the text.
+We chose a temperature value of 0.6.
+We sample one character at a time, only stopping once we reach the character limit or we generate the end of string character.

+One the ABC has been generated we store it in a .abc file.
+We then use the `abcmidi` package, additional reading [here](http://abc.sourceforge.net/abcMIDI/original/).
+This package reads the .abc file and creates a MIDI of it.
+MIDI is a more useful format as it allows music playback.

 **Final Performance**